Microsoft yanks Wall Street lower as gold's price suddenly snaps back

 It was only on Monday that gold's price topped $5,000 for the first time, and it had nearly doubled over the last 12 months.

-Silver, which has been zooming higher in its own feverish run, fell 1.6%.
+Silver, which has been zooming higher in its own feverish run, had a similar and sudden reversal of momentum.

 Prices for precious metals had been surging as investors looked for safer things to own while weighing a wide range of risks, including a U.S. stock market that critics call expensive, political instability, threats of tariffs and heavy debt loads for governments worldwide.

 But safety can come at a price when it's really expensive.
-The huge run for gold and silver raised criticism that their prices had run too far, too fast and were due for a pullback.
+The huge run for gold and silver raised criticism that their prices had gone too far, too fast and were due for a pullback.
 Even bitcoin, which is pitched as a form of “digital gold,” fell sharply.
-It sank more than 5% and dropped below $85,000.
+It sank nearly 5% and dropped toward $85,000.

 The U.S. dollar has seen its value sink over the last year because of many of the same risks that drove gold's price higher, but the dollar held relatively steady against the British pound, euro and other competitors Thursday.